pdogg/jt65stego/README.md

 NOTE: No key derivation function is applied to the key for any cipher mode.
 If you require a key derived by such methods do so before the key is passed to the tool or module.
 Encryption is done with the key given as the key used.

+The --interactive mode will begin "listening" to the default audio input and decoding JT65 or JT65 stego signals in real time.
+This mode of operation requires a syncronized clock as JT65 transmissions begin at the top of a minute.
+The interactive mode supports the --cipher --aesmode and --key options and if none are provided will receive and decode plain JT65 according to the protocol specification.

 ```
 usage: jt65analysis.py [-h] [--distance <gridloc>] [--file <filename>]
                        [--simfile <filename>] [--dir <dirname>]